mackenziedg/aestheticr/README.md

 View the different palettes with `print.palette(aesthetic("name"))`.

-# Credits
+# Credit

-The color palettes were taken from https://github.com/mackenziedg/vapeplot, and the skeleton for the R package was taken from https://github.com/karthik/wesanderson.
+The color palettes were taken from https://github.com/dantaki/vapeplot, and the skeleton for the R package was taken from https://github.com/karthik/wesanderson.

 # License